Wick and anti-Wick characterizations of linear operators on spaces of power series expansions: Introduction

 Some recent continuity properties for (analytic) integral, Wick and anti-Wick operators are obtained in \cite{Teofanov2,TeToWa}.
 In \cite{Teofanov2}, such continuity properties are obtained in the framework of the spaces of power series expansions,

 respectively.
 These spaces are the Bargmann images of the so-called Pilipovi{\'c} spaces and their distribution (dual) spaces

 a family of function and (ultra-)distribution spaces, which contains the Fourier invariant Gelfand-Shilov spaces and their ultra-distribution spaces, and which are thoroughly investigated in \cite{Toft18}.
-See \cite{Pil} by S. Pilipovi{\'c} for some early ideas to some of the spaces $\maclH _s(\rr d)$, $\maclH _{0,s}(\rr d)$ and their duals.
-For example in \cite{Pil} it is proved that $\maclH _{s}(\rr d)$ and $\maclH _{0,s}(\rr d)$ agree with the Fourier invariant Gelfand-Shilov spaces $\maclS _{s}(\rr d)$ and $\Sigma _t(\rr d)$, respectively, when $s\ge \frac 12$ and $t>\frac 12$.
+Some early ideas to some of the spaces $\maclH _s(\rr d)$, $\maclH _{0,s}(\rr d)$ and their duals is given by S. Pilipovi{\'c} in \cite{Pil}.
+For example in \cite{Pil} it is proved that $\maclH _{s}(\rr d)$ and $\maclH _{0,t}(\rr d)$ agree with the Fourier invariant Gelfand-Shilov spaces $\maclS _{s}(\rr d)$ and $\Sigma _t(\rr d)$, respectively, when $s\ge \frac 12$ and $t>\frac 12$.
+(See also Proposition \ref{Prop:PilSpacChar1} in Section \ref{sec1} for a more complete view.)

 In \cite{Teofanov2} it is remarked that the usual distribution kernel results for linear operators from $\maclH _s(\rr d)$ or $\maclH _{0,s}(\rr d)$ to their duals, give one-to-one correspondence of linear and continuous operators between $\maclA _s(\cc d)$ and $\maclA _s'(\cc d)$ and analytic integral operators with kernels in $\wideparen \maclA _s(\cc {2d})$ or in $\wideparen \maclA _s'(\cc {2d})$.
 Here $K(z,w)\in \wideparen \maclA _s(\cc {2d})$, if and only if $K(z,\overline w)\in \maclA _s(\cc {2d})$, and similarly for other spaces.
 It is then proved that for suitable $s$, the set of Wick operators with symbols in $\wideparen \maclA _s'(\cc {2d})$ agrees with the set of integral operators with kernels in $\wideparen \maclA _s'(\cc {2d})$.
 Consequently, for such $s$, there is a one-to-one correspondence of linear and continuous operators between $\maclA _s(\cc d)$ and $\maclA _s'(\cc d)$ and Wick operators with symbols in $\wideparen \maclA _s'(\cc {2d})$.
 Similar facts hold true with $\maclA _{0,s}$ in place of $\maclA _s$ at each occurrence.
 (See Theorems 2.7 and 2.8 in \cite{Teofanov2}.)